balsam-alcf/aps-balsam/ptycho/README.md

 balsam init /path/to/testdb
 . balsamactivate /path/to/testdb
 ```
-We are going to need a place to store the .h5 and .imm files as they are transferred over from `alcfxray1`.
+We are going to need a place to store the input directories transferred over from `alcfxray1`.
 Let's place them near the database by making the following directory:
 ```
 mdkir /path/to/testdb/data_stage
 ```